Lifecycle

 Constraints

-Each stage defines constraints that limit what actions are allowed.
-Constraints are especially important for AI agents -- they prevent scope creep and ensure agents stay within their authorized boundaries.
+Each phase defines constraints that limit what actions are allowed.
+Constraints are especially important for AI agents — they prevent scope creep and ensure agents stay within their authorized boundaries.

 specify Write code, make architectural decisions